-Katie works in Warwickshire as a flute teacher and music therapist, as well as co-directing the Oxford Flute Summer School.
+Katie has been involved with OFSS since it began in 1988, first as a helper to the founders Janet and Clive, and now as director.
 Her first and foremost teacher was Janet Way, and she has benefitted from over 30 years exposure to the teaching and performing of visiting tutors and musicians at the summer school.
-Katie initially studied Japanese at Fitzwilliam College Cambridge, and whilst in Japan learned to play the shakuhachi and shamisen, as well as performing Handel’s Messiah in Japanese.
-She then trained as a music therapist at the Guildhall School of Music and Drama, and enjoys a varied career of performing, teaching, and music therapy and is currently working for the Malta Trust Foundation to help establish a new centre for music therapy on the island.
+Katie initially studied Japanese at Fitzwilliam College Cambridge, then trained as a music therapist at the Guildhall School of Music and Drama.
+She enjoys a varied career of performing, teaching, and music therapy and is currently working for the Malta Trust Foundation to help establish a new centre for music therapy on the island.

 In 2014 Janet was commissioned by Boosey and Hawkes to produce a series of books for young instrumentalists called “Grade by Grade”.
 All 25 books for woodwinds are now published.
 In 2014 Janet was elected Honorary Associate of the Royal Academy of Music.